From FPT Decision to FPT Enumeration: Partition Algorithms

 Now let $X$ be an instance of the \clst enumeration problem together with a prefix $\omega$ as additional information.
 We split this problem instance into sub-instances by iterating through all possible characters $\sigma\in \Sigma$ and tentatively generating all possible prefixes $\omega\cdot\sigma$.
 However, from these, we only keep the yes-instances (which can be determined in $\fptt$ by the flashlight).

 The depth of the search tree at an instance $(X,k)$ with additional information $\omega$ is therefore $|\omega|\leq L$, where $L$ the length of the strings in $X$.
 The breadth is bounded by the size of the alphabet $\Sigma$.
 Clearly, fixing the prefix of solutions partitions the solution space.
 Moreover, no solution gets lost if we only keep those sub-instances that contain a solution according to the flashlight.
-Thus, in total, by traversing this search tree in a depth first fashion and outputting the solutions at the leaves, we get an $\fptd$ algorithm. \end{proof}
+Thus, in total, by traversing this search tree in a depth-first fashion and outputting the solutions at the leaves, we get an $\fptd$ using $\fpt$ space. \end{proof}

 {\bf Generalization and formalization.} As with bounded search tree partition, we need to make sure that each step can be done in $\fptt$ and partitions the solution space, and that the solutions at the leaf nodes can be enumerated with $\fptd$.
 The maximal depth $\gamma$ may now also depend on $|I|$, with the dependence being polynomial.
 An $\FPT$-decision ``flashlight'' algorithm is thus needed to check the existence of solutions.
 We formalize these requirements in the following definition.